Police press search for Cary mom's killer with two new warrants

 Her husband, Brad Cooper, told authorities his wife went jogging and never returned.

-A warrant issued on July 21 allowed police access to an office on the Research Triangle Park campus of Cisco Systems Inc., where Brad Cooper works.
+A warrant issued on July 21 allowed police access to , where Brad Cooper works.
 Cisco spokeswoman Kirsten Weeks said Thursday that Brad Cooper is on paid administrative leave from his job in telephone technology and that the company is "providing full support on authorities in their investigation."